-As an eligible employee, you are automatically covered under the McGill Accidental Death and Dismemberment Plan, at no cost to you.
-The coverage you receive depends on your age.
+As an eligible employee, you are automatically covered under the McGill Accidental Death and Dismemberment Plan, providing special benefits in the event of accidental death or serious injury.
+This coverage comes at no cost to you, and any benefits you may receive are paid on top of any other available benefits.
+The coverage you receive depends on your age:

 While working under age 65:

 - 1x salary* to a maximum of $100,000

 - McGill pays the full cost of this coverage

 - 1/2 x salary* to a maximum of $50,000